TV and movie streaming services guide

 It can be hard to gauge what internet data allowance you'll need for streaming.
 As you watch more content, you may need to increase your data allowance.

-- This could climb to 3GB per hour when streaming high-definition content.
+- This could climb to 3GB per hour when streaming high-definition content and 7GB per hour for 4K.

 - To do this, use your ISP usage meter via a web browser or app and check if it can send usage alerts when you are approaching the limit.

-- Most streaming services are metered by your ISP, but there are some exceptions so check the table in our streaming comparison story or ask your ISP if you're not sure.
+- Most streaming services are metered by your ISP, meaning streaming counts towards your download usage, but there are some exceptions so check the table in our streaming comparison story or ask your ISP if you're not sure.

-- Streaming platforms recommend at least two megabits per second (Mbps) or a broadband connection to watch without major disruptions.
+- Streaming platforms often recommend at least two megabits per second (Mbps) to watch SD without major disruptions.

 - You may need something faster for high-definition content and remember that members of your household may also be online as well.

-- Some streaming services such as Netflix use 'adaptive streaming' to scale the quality for buffer-free, uninterrupted viewing.
-This will reduce the sound and picture quality but is designed to minimise delays and give you the best possible consistent video.
+- Some streaming services such as Netflix scale the quality for buffer-free, uninterrupted viewing.
+This will reduce or improve the sound and picture quality based on your internet speed at any point in time to minimise delays and give you the best possible consistent video.

 Is Australian internet suitable for streaming?